 This lipid is naturally found in your skin's sebum.
 Previously it was harvested from shark liver, making it a very controversial skin care ingredient (for good reason), but recent developments in the last several years have made so that the molecules are better able to be derived from plants, such as olives.
 (Fun fact: the difference between the two comes down to if it's hydrogenated or not, and has nothing to do with the sourcing.
 A common misconception!)
-And research shows some advantages for the skin as an emollient, antioxidant, and for hydration.
+And research shows some advantages for the skin as an emollient, antioxidant, and for hydration3.

 Humectants are any ingredient that pulls in and holds water, like glycerin and hyaluronic acid.
 Humectants cannot heal the skin barrier on their own; however, they provide an essential task of keeping skin moisturized while you repair your skin barrier function.
 As King tells us, these ingredients hydrate the epidermis while you seal in and retain the water with an outer layer of lipids.
 Check out our favorite hyaluronic acid serums here.

 Topically, use humectants first, followed by an occlusive cream or oil—this will speed up the repair of any compromised skin barrier.
 You can also look for hyaluronic acid supplements, which have been shown to retain skin moisture at the cellular level.
-Not only is HA responsible for keeping skin looking healthy and hydrated, but it is integral to our body's healing process.
-When we're hurt, our bodies actually produce more hyaluronic acid, the synthesis of which increases during tissue injury and wound healing.
+Not only is HA responsible for keeping skin looking healthy and hydrated, but it is integral to our body's healing process4.
+When we're hurt, our bodies actually produce more hyaluronic acid, the synthesis of which increases during tissue injury and wound healing5.